spawnmarvel/linux-and-azure/README.md

 crontab: installing new crontab
 # So the first 5 stars you can mention the minute, hour, day and month etc. with command to be executed.
 # Let’s create a cronjob that run every minute with out python script.
+# every minute is (indicated by the five asterisks)
 ```

 Let's view the outpu of each log file